noisyboiler/wampy/docs/authentication.rst

     client = Client(roles=roles)

-And the Router would include something like
+And the Router would include something like...

 ::